dreamfactorysoftware/dreamfactory-book-v2/README.md

     pre = "<i class='fas fa-link'></i>"
 ```
 `pre` will show on the left of the link, `post` will show on the right of the link

+* The default navbar setting on the homepage is to match the background color until you scroll down 1 viewport, this can be removed by deleting the `td-navbar-cover` class from navbar.html

 ## Troubleshooting